mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ```

 Now we have functions that work on normal lists, and yet their combinations
 are very fast.
-Note that exactly this approach is used in popular libraries
+Note that this is exactly the approach used in popular
-like [`vector`][vector] and [`text`][text].
+libraries like [`vector`][vector] and [`text`][text].

 #### Stream fusion with skip

 The fusion system without skip works, but it's not powerful enough for all
-functions we may want to use, such as `filter`.
-Let's try to write `filter3`
+the functions we may want to use, such as `filter`.
+Let's try to write
-to find out why.
-There is probably only one way to write `filter3` given the
+`filter3` to find out why.
+There is probably only one way to write `filter3`
-limitations of the framework we have developed:
+given the limitations of the framework we have developed:

 ```haskell
 filter3 :: (a -> Bool) -> [a] -> [a]